No one starts a creative business to work with annoying clients. But at some point, you’ll work with at least one of them.

 Clients come to us to get our professional expertise and skills.
 And to us, our process is second nature.
 But it’s a mystery to our clients.

-And this sometimes creates problem clients.
+Sometimes this disconnect is what creates problem clients.
 Because they feel in the dark and want to know what’s happening.
-So they send you emails asking for updates.
+So they send you emails asking for updates, because they don’t know what to expect.

 But this has an easy fix: giving them a roadmap.